astuteo-llc/astuteo-toolkit/docs/tailwind-upgrade-helper.md

 This bash script will help you to upgrade your Tailwind CSS classes in your project files when moving from one major version to another.

-## Getting Started

-1. First, ensure you have bash installed on your system.
-This script is a bash script and therefore requires bash to be present.
-Most Unix-based systems like Linux or macOS come with bash pre-installed.

-2. Make sure your Craft CMS project is set up and the plugin resides in the `vendor/astuteo/astuteo-toolkit/tools/tailwind` directory of your project.

 ## Running the Upgrade Script

 The `upgrade.sh` script requires a single argument: the path to a text file that maps old class names to new ones.
 The script and the class mapping file are both located in the `vendor/astuteo/astuteo-toolkit/tools/tailwind` directory of your Craft CMS project.